tarwn/lessthandot-hugo/blogs/content/posts/2009-12-31-using-variables-in-ssis.md

 ---
 The ability to be dynamic in your work with SSIS promotes the ability to develop much more scalable packages which are easier to maintain and transport from development to user acceptance testing to production.
 As an ETL developer or administrator, you will also have the ability to easily maintain upgrades, migrations and new implementations into the landscape by making packages as dynamic in nature as possible.

 Variables are a key piece in this concept and have been since the advent of any development platform.
-If you’ve ever written a program in any language or on any platform or framework, you may already have a grasp of the importance of variables.
+If you've ever written a program in any language or on any platform or framework, you may already have a grasp of the importance of variables.
 Imagine writing one of those programs or scripts without having variables or constants.
 Writing one may not be hard to accomplish but executing them in a moving business model would prove to be more than cumbersome.
 SSIS and variable usage has few limitations when it comes to setting property values for tasks and components.
 This is advanced further in that the developer is given the ability to set variable values on execution of packages.
 This promotes mobility in packages by using them in the same manner as methods are used in the .NET Framework.

-Below, we’re going to work through several essential tasks that are most common in every SSIS installation with variable usage.
-We’ll also go through the foreach loop container to show how variables can create extremely mobile file processing routines.
+Below, we're going to work through several essential tasks that are most common in every SSIS installation with variable usage.
+We'll also go through the foreach loop container to show how variables can create extremely mobile file processing routines.

 ## The business requirement for file processing